-Midway releases the video game Pac-Man to arcades in North America.
-While the Japanese release under the name “Puck-Man” occurred in May of that year, the game’s popularity didn’t take off until being released in the United States.
+Namco officially transfers rights to Midway for distribution of the games Pac-Mac and Rally-X in North America.
+While the exact date that Pac-Man started shipping to arcades in North America is currently unknown, most sources cite October of 1980.
+The Japanese release under the name “Puck-Man” had occurred in May of 1980, however this date is important because the game’s popularity didn’t fully take off until being released in the United States.
 Pac-Man will become the first true mega-hit video game in history, sparking “Pac-Man Fever” and catapulting the video game industry into mainstream culture.

 The video game Mortal Kombat is released into arcades.
 Now one of the most popular fighting game series in history, the original Mortal Kombat became well-known for its graphic display of blood and deadly finishing moves known as “fatalities”.
 As often happens in situations like these, the controversy surrounding the game only served to fuel its popularity.

 I remember the game becoming popular on the heels of Street Fighter II.
 I never really liked the game because I felt it was all flash and no substance.
 And the martial arts techniques portrayed were often really bad.
 But it was occasionally fun to knock someone’s head off.

 Atari releases their Video Computer System (known as the VCS and later as the Atari 2600).
 It took two years for the VCS to gain traction, but by 1979 it was the best selling gift of the Christmas season.
 Once it was established, the Atari VCS took the market by storm, popularized home video gaming, and helped cement the video game movement into mainstream culture.

 August 22, 1987

 The Legend of Zelda is released for the NES in North America.
 Considered one of the most influential games of all time, it was the forerunner of the role-playing video game genre and spawned one of the most successful series in video games history.